MurphyWants/ScreepsScripts/README.md

 - Routines

-  - Get energy from source
+  - Harvest energy from source
-  - Check if there exist a structure with 3/4 heath

-    - True: Go fix it
-    - False: Help build
+  - Repair structures
+  - If there is nothing to repair, help build structures

-      - IF nothing to build, go to wait flag
+  - If there is nothing to build, help upgrade the controller

 - Num to build - level:number